In five-door Hatch form, the MINI has grown up. Jonathan Crouch reports on the improved version.

 In other words, this is the car that will make or break the third-gen MINI.
 With BMW increasingly committing to front-wheel drive for their small car platforms, this one needs to be extremely good.
 Judging from MINI's past excellence at chassis development, you wouldn't bet against it.

-The Cooper S will cover the sprint to 62mph in just 6.8 seconds, while the Cooper SD isn't a whole lot slower, getting to 62 in 7.4 seconds.
+The Cooper S will cover the sprint to 62mph in just 6.8 seconds, while the standard petrol Cooper isn't a whole lot slower, getting to 62 in 8.1 seconds.
 Variable Damper Control with adjustable dampers is available as an option, as are MINI driving modes which offers drivers the choice between Sport, Mid and Green modes.
 Using a rotary switch at the base of the gearstick or selector lever, drivers can swap from the default Mid mode to either Sport or Green.
 The three choices offer a set-up which is either performance-oriented, balanced or geared towards fuel efficiency.
 MINI driving modes also influences the ambient lighting, shift characteristics of the automatic transmission and the Variable Damper Control if the option is selected.

 Design and Build

 The pitiful boot space that many might expect doesn't in fact come to pass.
 In fact, there's a reasonable 278-litre boot which is an increase of 67-litres on the three-door Hatch.
-Drop the 60/40 split rear seats and there's up to 941-litres available, both measures being better than what BMW sees as the MINI's key rival in its class, the Audi A1.
+Drop the 60/40 split rear seats and there's up to 941-litres available, both measures being better than what BMW sees as this MINI's key rival in its class, the Audi A1.
 The boot floor can be set at two different heights, which can either optimise space or offer a completely flat boot floor for easy loading.
 The twin height boot floor is part of an optional storage package which also includes additional lashing eyes and floor net for the luggage compartment, seats which can be angled more steeply so as to create more luggage space and map pouches for the backrests of the front seats.
 Accommodation in the back isn't bad, with a scooped-out headlining freeing up some extra headroom.